“Ma Mama always said, life was like a box of chocolates. You never know what you’re gonna get.”

 Any square piece of paper will do, but origami paper that is different colours on each side is recommended.
 (Order more origami paper here.)
 A 15cm x 15cm (6in x 6in) sheet will produce a Decorative Box that is 8.5cm x 8.5cm (3.5in x 3.5in) and 4cm (1.5in) tall.

 Intructions for Folding the Fancy Origami Box

-I created this video to show how to fold a fancy origami box.
+I created this video to show how to fold a fancy origami box step by step.
 You can also follow the diagrams below.

 This page contains affiliate links and I may receive some small commission for purchases made through the links on this page.
 This hasn’t affected my decision to recommend a product – I value my personal and professional reputation and would not endorse a product or supplier I did not believe in.
 There is no additional cost to you for purchasing through this page.